- Our Services

 - Qualified compliance lawyers with expert knowledge of the GDPR regulations and wider corporate governance demands;

-- IT solutions to protect all data – personal and non-personal – implement and maintain data inventories, data maps and to ensure all other requirements of GDPR compliance operate and are tracked effectively; and
+- IT solutions to locate, identify, classify and protect all data – personal and non-personal – implement and maintain data inventories, data maps and to ensure all other requirements of GDPR compliance operate and are tracked effectively; and

-- Interim DPOs who can provide a cost-effective solution for organisations not wishing or unable to appoint full time roles.
+- Interim Data Protection Officers who can provide a cost-effective solution for organisations not wishing or unable to appoint full time roles.

 Our IT system solution architecture for achieving GDPR compliance is shown in the diagram below: